unc-optimization/StochasticProximalMethods/README.md

 We hope that this program will be useful to others, and we would like to hear about your experience with it.
 If you found it helpful and are using it within our software please cite the following publication:

-* N. H. Pham, L. M. Nguyen, D. T. Phan, and Q. Tran-Dinh, **[ProxSARAH: An Efficient Algorithmic Framework for Stochastic Composite Nonconvex Optimization](https://arxiv.org/abs/1902.05679)**, _arXiv preprint arXiv:1902.05679_, 2019.
+* N. H. Pham, L. M. Nguyen, D. T. Phan, and Q. Tran-Dinh. **[Proxsarah: An efficient algorithmic framework for stochastic composite non-convex optimization](http://jmlr.org/papers/v21/19-248.html)**. <em>Journal of Machine Learning Research</em>, 21(110):1–48,2020.

 Feel free to send feedback and questions about the package to our maintainer Nhan H. Pham at <nhanph@live.unc.edu>.